liberland/Constitution/Liberland-constitution.md

 * **§II.10.** No law shall abridge the right of any person to use or issue any commodity or item as currency unless either party to the transaction is legally prohibited to possess such item or commodity; nor shall the Public Administration engage in any form of monetary regulation or currency issue; nor shall it establish any Central Bank.
 * **§II.11.** No law shall abridge the right of self-defence and/or defence of one's property, the close ones and others who are under a direct threat, against initiators of aggression, including the agents of the Public Administration where acting unlawfully and/or in error.
 * **§II.12.** No law shall impose any obligations as to pursuing and/or obtaining any stage of education by any person other than an agent of the Public Administration; nor shall it regulate the content of any curriculum used by any school or any higher education institute at any stage of education.
-* **§II.13.** No law shall regulate the rules concerning uploading and/or transmitting any materials through the Internet and/or any other medium of exchange, where all parties of age involved consent; nor shall it regulate the rules concerning displaying and/or accessing such material.
+* **§II.13.** No law shall regulate any printed materials, radio, television, the Internet or any other medium of exchange of information; no law shall regulate the rules concerning uploading, transmitting, displaying, accessing and/or publishing such information; nor shall any law introduce licensing and/or registration to infringe upon these rights; nothing in this provision shall prevent Assembly from regulating the rules concerning protection of sources used by journalists, accessing information without consent of the rightful owners and protection of persons under age.
 * **§II.14.** No law shall propose, consent to, or request the incorporation of the Free Republic of Liberland, or any part thereof, to any other jurisdiction.
 * **§II.15.** No law shall prohibit video and/or audio recording of any agent of the Public Administration in public space and whilst on duty.
 * **§II.16.** No law shall oblige any person to acquire any form of insurance and/or pension scheme, nor shall it provide any incentive in that respect.
-* **§II.17.** No law shall establish and/or regulate the institution of marriage between persons of age; nor shall it regulate the rules regarding inheretance where there is a valid will in place.
-* **§II.18.** No law shall allow any body of any branch of the Public Administration to assign a number to any citizen, nor shall he or she be required to procure, carry, or otherwise maintain identification materials of any form without his or her consent unless upon the conviction in a court of law and for the duration of the sentence only; no person shall be compelled to identify themselves to any agent of the Public Administration, otherwise than upon arrest with probable cause or pursuant to a warrant issued by a judge of the Criminal Court; all data collected by any body of any branch of the Public Administration shall be used only for the direct and necessary purposes for which it was originally collected, and shall be kept confidential and shared only with the consent of the rightful owner or pursuant to a court order or otherwise in accordance with the provisions of this Constitution
+* **§II.17.** No law shall allow any body of any branch of the Public Administration to assign a number to any citizen, nor shall he or she be required to procure, carry, or otherwise maintain identification materials of any form without his or her consent unless upon the conviction in a court of law and for the duration of the sentence only; no person shall be compelled to identify themselves to any agent of the Public Administration, otherwise than upon arrest with probable cause or pursuant to a warrant issued by a judge of the Criminal Court; all data collected by any body of any branch of the Public Administration shall be used only for the direct and necessary purposes for which it was originally collected, and shall be kept confidential and shared only with the consent of the rightful owner or pursuant to a court order or otherwise in accordance with the provisions of this Constitution

 ### Article III: Individual Rights

 * **§III.1.** No person shall be subjected to torture or other cruel, unusual, or degrading treatment by any agent of the Public Administration or with consent or knowledge thereof; no person shall be subjected to experiments of any sort without his or her consent; any person whatsoever responsible shall be held personally accountable for such a crime against human dignity, regardless of any law, policy, command or suggestion which might have been authorising such conduct.
 * **§III.2.** No person’s privacy shall be violated by freeze of assets, searches, seizures, surveillance, accessing and gathering of their personal information without consent, including obtaining it from third parties and/or using digital means, otherwise than in pursuit of a Warrant issued by a judge of Criminal Court, and only to an extent which is necessary to attain the end; no Warrants shall be issued, but upon probable cause, supported by appropriate request, and particularly describing the assets to be frozen, the places or persons to be searched, the things or persons to be seized, the persons to be put under surveillance, including the maximum period of that surveillance, and the data to be obtained and stored, including the period for which it can be retained.
-* **§III.3.** No person of age shall be deprived of the right to own, manufacture, sell, transfer, transport, bear and use any small arms, arms accessories, or ammunition, be they now historic, contemporary and/or experimental, regardless of condition, unless decided otherwise by a decision of the court where law allows it as punishment for crime, or on medical grounds where a person would constitute a threat to others; no form of licensing and/or registration shall be used to infringe upon these rights.
+* **§III.3.** No person of age shall be deprived of the right to own, manufacture, sell, transfer, transport, bear and use any small arms, arms accessories, or ammunition, be they now historic, contemporary and/or experimental, regardless of condition, unless decided otherwise by a decision of the court where law allows it as punishment for crime, or on medical grounds where a person would constitute a threat to others; no form of licensing and/or registration shall be used to infringe upon these rights.; the owner of the premises shall determine whether arms can be carried on such premises except for the members of the law enforcement where acting upon warrant.
 * **§III.4.** No person shall be detained without trial for more than twenty-four hours otherwise than in pursuit of a Warrant issued by a judge of the Criminal Court; no Warrants shall be issued, but upon probable cause, supported by appropriate request and unless it is absolutely necessary for the protection of others or where the accused is likely to escape justice or interfere with the investigation; and no detention in pursuit of such a Warrant shall be longer than it is absolutely necessary to bring an accused to trial.
 * **§III.5.** No person shall be convicted of any criminal offence on the grounds of disclosure of classified information if that piece of information proves or could be reasonably believed to be proving that any agent of the Public Administration has breached, remains in breach or intends to breach the law or Constitution.
 * **§III.6.** No person shall be convicted, sentenced, or imprisoned without due process of law; any person who has been arrested, detained, imprisoned, tried, or sentenced either illegally or in error shall receive fair compensation.